1args/PostIt/README.md

 ### Architecture

-The project uses the default layered architecture, divided into the following levels:
+The project uses the default layered clean architecture, divided into the following levels:

 - **Application** implements the system's use cases and coordinates the work between **Domain** and **Infrastructure**.
 - **Common** contains common components for all layers.